WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### addToAPMHeader( data )
 <details>
-<summary>Use this API to add custom data to the SDK computed APM header.</summary>
+<summary>Use this API to add custom data to the SDK-computed DX APM header.</summary>

 Parameters:
 -  data is a non-empty string in the form of "key=value".

-data will be appended to the header separated by a semicolon (;).
+-  data is appended to the header separated by a semicolon (;).

 ```
 var newAPMData = "PrivateKey=PrivateInfo";